-The limited data with SOMAVERT in pregnant women are insufficient to inform a drugassociated risk for major birth defects and miscarriage.
+Postmarketing reports of SOMAVERT use in pregnant women are insufficient to establish a drug-associated risk for major birth defects, miscarriage or adverse maternal or fetal outcomes.
+Acromegaly may improve during pregnancy (see Clinical Considerations).
 In animal reproduction studies, fetotoxicity was observed at a dose that was 6 times the maximum recommended human dose based on body surface area following subcutaneous administration of pegvisomant during organogenesis or during the preimplantation period (see Data).

 The estimated background risk of major birth defects and miscarriage for the indicated population is unknown.
-All pregnancies have a background risk of birth defect, loss, or other adverse outcomes.
 In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2-4% and 15-20%, respectively.